CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 * ```openface_microsoft_json_faces.zip``` [[**267.57 MB**](https://storage.googleapis.com/teenieharris/openface_microsoft/json/openface_microsoft_json_faces.zip)]
   * 59,278 JSON files, representing (for each Teenie Harris image) the faces in that image, the bounding rectangle of those faces, the 128-dimensonal openFace feature vector describing each face, and additional information (computed by Microsoft) describing the gender and age of that face.
   * [Example JSON file](openface_microsoft/json/15974.json)
+  * Face bounding rect coordinates in these files are relative to an 800x800 image bound.
   * In these JSON files, face gender and age data is encoded in a one-hot field entitled `genderAndAgeOneHotData`, as follows:

 > * Field #0: is this data valid?
 1 if Yes.